 - olive oil for the baking sheet

-- 2 dozen Peewee Dutch Yellow Potatoes (they should be as evenly sized as possible)
+- 2 dozen Peewee Dutch Yellow Potatoes (as evenly sized as possible), wahsed and dried

-- 2 to 3 strips bacon (I like applewood smoked)
+- 2 to 3 strips applewood smoked bacon

-- about 2 dozen basil leaves, very finely chopped
+- about 2 dozen basil leaves, washed and dried, very finely chopped

 - salt and freshly ground black pepper

-Very carefully, add one bacon piece you've cut to each of the slits in the potatoes.
+- Very carefully, add the pieces of bacon to each of the slits in the potatoes.
 If it seems too fragile, don't add bacon to the slits closest to the ends.

-Sprinkle with salt and pepper and roast them in the preheated 400 degree F oven until the potatoes are tender, about 30 minutes.
+- Sprinkle with salt and pepper and roast them in the preheated 400°F oven until the potatoes are tender, about 30 minutes.
 (Check them after 20 minutes.)

-While the potatoes are in the oven, add the basil, garlic and olive oil to a small bowl and mix to blend.
+- While the potatoes are in the oven, add the basil, garlic and olive oil to a small bowl and mix to blend.
 Season to taste with salt and pepper.
-(Here's How to Season to Taste.)